-Please be aware that Primary students in Grades 1 and 2 must be accompanied to and from school by a parent, designated adult or by a sibling in our Secondary School at the parent's discretion.
-Students in Grades 3 to 5 may leave independently, provided we have received a letter of consent with parental permission.
+Please be aware that Primary students in Grades 1-2 must be accompanied to and from school by a parent, designated adult at the parent's discretion.
+Students in Grades 3 to 5 may leave independently providing we have received a letter of consent with parental permission.